o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    For example, `C:/o3de/Gems/Atom/Feature/Common/Assets/Materials/Types/MaterialInputs/BaseColorPropertyGroup.json`.

    {{< known-issue >}}
-   Currently we cannot import property groups across gems, so we are hard coding the absolute path, even though it is not portable, as a proof of concept.
-There is a GHI to enable importing across gems at [o3de#10623](https://github.com/o3de/o3de/issues/10623).
+   Currently, O3DE cannot import property groups across Gems.
+So, you must hard code the absolute path as a proof of concept, even though hard-coding is not recommended as it restricts portability.

+   There is a [GitHub issue](https://github.com/o3de/o3de/issues/10623) to enable importing across Gems.
-   {{< /known-issue >}}
+   {{< /known-issue>}}

 These files already include all of the properties that you will need.
 If you are unsure how to add or use properties, reference [this step]().
 The properties you will need are:
 * `o_sixPointTexturePackMode` - property option to choose which texture pack mode to use